Privacy Policy

 In-flight email (being received into, or sent from your account) is machine-read and processed by industry-standard spam and virus scanner programs to ensure orderly and safe operation of our infrastructure and to protect all our users.
 This process also includes outbound rate-limiting.

-At any point in time, the personal data we store on your behalf is constituted by the emails kept in your account, plus offline backups thereof that are kept for a maximum of ten (10) days.
-The entirety of this data is strongly encrypted at rest at all times, and transmitted over encrypted channels as much as possible.
-The only scenario where your email is transmitted unencrypted between our server and the outside world is when you send email to, or receive email from a counterparty whose mail server does not offer TLS-encrypted mail transport.
+At any point in time, data we store on your behalf is constituted by the emails kept in your account, plus offline backups thereof that are kept for a maximum of ten (10) days.
+The entirety of this data is strongly encrypted at rest at all times, and transmitted over encrypted channels.
+The only exception where your email is transmitted unencrypted between our server and the outside world is when you send email to, or receive email from a counterparty whose mail server does not offer TLS-encrypted mail transport.
 (This is getting increasingly rare; all major mail providers support TLS.)
-We never allow unencrypted connections between our servers and your (mail and web) clients.
+We never allow unencrypted connections between our servers and your (mail and web) clients, or use such connections within our internal infrastructure.

 We only ever store your account password in hashed form, and therefore we are never able to recover your password.
 If you lose your password and do not have a verified recovery email where we can send a password reset email, we are not able to help you, and you will lose access to your account.

-If you choose to delete your account, this action will promptly delete all related data (your emails and your account settings).
+If you choose to delete your account, this action will promptly delete all related data (your emails and database records related to your account).
 Backups will continue to hold your data subject to their retention period, which is ten (10) days at most.

 If you have any feedback or questions related to this Privacy Policy, you can email us at contact-at-altmail-dot-se.